aral/ar.al-site/content/2018/07/17/enabling-better-blocker-in-gnome-web/index.md

 How refreshing.
 How just as it should be.

 {{< figure src="gnome-web-defaults.png" alt="Screenshot of the Gnome Web Preferences panel, showing that the 'try to block advertisements' and 'try to block web trackers' settings are on by default." caption="Gnome Web is private by default.
 That's the only definition of privacy that matters.
-Constrast that to 'tracked and profiled by default but with the choice of turning the surveillance off' in Mozilla Firefox." >}}
+Contrast that to 'tracked and profiled by default but with the choice of turning the surveillance off' in Mozilla Firefox." >}}

 ### Tracker and adtech blocking